hamaluik/hermes/HELP.md

 ### Field Editing

-Within each tab, you'll see a form with labeled fields:
+Within each tab, you'll see a form with labelled fields:

 - **Field labels** show the field name and ID (e.g., "Sending Application (MSH.3)")